-6.2.
+7.2.
 Reporting

 Any dissemination activity shall be reported in the plan for the use and dissemination of foreground, including sufficient details/references to enable the Commission to trace the activity.
-With regard to scientific publications relating to foreground published before or after the final report, such details/references and an abstract of the publication must be provided to the Commission at the latest within two months following publication (Article II.30.4 of GA).
+With regard to scientific publications relating to foreground published before or after the final report, such details/references and an abstract of the publication must be provided to the Commission at the latest within two months following publication (Article II.30.4 of ECGA).
+As part of the final project report, the coordinator will be required to submit a full list of publications relating to foreground of the project.
+Further details are available in the "Guidance notes on project reporting".